-- 3. Irrespective of the number of ECU members from a country, the following maximum participants are allowed: - for all Team categories, a maximum of two (2) participants (2 teams) per division from one country, - for all Stunt (Cheerleading) and Doubles (Cheer Dance) categories, a maximum of one (1) participant (1 group, 1 couple) per division from one country. - 4.
-If there are two (2) ECU members from the same country, for all Team categories, each member can register only one (1) participant per division.
-If one member will not register any participant in specific divisions until the official deadline for the registration, the other ECU member from the same country has the right to register a second participant in these divisions in the next eight (8) days. - 5.
-If there are more than two (2) ECU members from the same country, the ECU will deal individually with this situation regarding registration of participants for the ECU European Cheerleading Championships. - 6.
-Two (2) or more ECU members from the same country can sign a written agreement and deposit it with the ECU Board determining the rights to qualify and register competitors to specific divisions and age groups. - 7.
-Irrespective of the limitations stated above, the winning team of the European Cheer League (ECL) will be directly qualified to compete in the respective category in the upcoming ECU European Cheerleading Championships.
+3. Irrespective of the number of ECU members from a country, the following maximum participants are allowed:

+- for all Team categories, a maximum of two (2) participants (2 teams) per division from one country.

+4. If there are two (2) ECU members from the same country, for all Team categories, each member can register only one (1) participant per division.
+If one member will not register any participant in specific divisions until the official deadline for the registration, the other ECU member from the same country has the right to register a second participant in these divisions in the next eight (8) days.

+5. If there are more than two (2) ECU members from the same country, the ECU will deal individually with this situation regarding registration of participants for the ECU European Cheerleading Championships.

+6. Two (2) or more ECU members from the same country can sign a written agreement and deposit it with the ECU Board determining the rights to qualify and register competitors to specific divisions and age groups.

+7. Irrespective of the limitations stated above, the winning team of the European Cheer League (ECL) will be directly qualified to compete in the respective category in the upcoming ECU European Cheerleading Championships.
 This qualification is granted only to those individual athletes who have competed or have been on the substitute roster in the European Cheer League (ECL).

-- 8. It is the sole discretion of each ECU member to decide how they select or qualify the participants for the European Cheerleading Championships (e.g. national competition, tryouts or any other selection procedure applied by the ECU member). - 9.
-If any registered competitor fails to pay the registration fee for the ECU European Cheerleading Championships, the respective participant will normally not be allowed to compete.
+8. It is the sole discretion of each ECU member to decide how they select or qualify the participants for the European Cheerleading Championships (e.g. national competition, tryouts or any other selection procedure applied by the ECU member).

+9. If any registered competitor fails to pay the registration fee for the ECU European Cheerleading Championships, the respective participant will normally not be allowed to compete.
 However, in exceptional circumstances, the ECU Board can decide that the respective competitor is allowed to compete.
 In that case, the ECU member affiliated to this competitor becomes jointly liable for the payment of the registration fee.